BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 The volume track is allowed to have slides to smoothly raise or lower the volume.

-Volume slides are created exactly like regular slide notes, by either using the context menu that appears by **right-clicking** on an effect value or by holding "S", clicking on effect values and dragging up or down.
+Volume slides are created exactly like regular slide notes, by either using the context menu that appears by **right-clicking** on an effect value or by holding **S**, clicking on effect values and dragging up or down.

 These slides use fixed point arithmetic and have limited precision.
 They will go up/down by 1 volume unit every 16 frames at most.
 Very slow/long slides may end earlier than their visual representation.